 - Longer Lifespans: Women age 65 outlive men of a similar age by 2.5 years.
 This difference overshadows the fact that on average, husbands are 2.1 years older than their wives.
 In situations where the wife outlives her husband, social security administration data shows women living an additional 11.5 years following the death of their spouses.
 During this period, housing costs are not shared and the extra income from a spouse is lost.

-- Health Care costs are higher: The department of Health and Human Services projects that women will spend $19,558 on health care once the turn 65 v $18,251 for men.
+- Health Care costs are higher: The department of Health and Human Services projects that women will spend $19,558 on health care once they turn 65 v $18,251 for men.
 If an employer offers a lifetime plan such as an annuity, women should consider it.
-The unisex life expectancy tables employers are required to use result in women receiving more income per dollar than they would find by purchasing a contract on the open market.
+The unisex life expectancy tables employers are required to use the result in women receiving more income per dollar than they would find by purchasing a contract on the open market.

 Hope these tips help!
 As always, Just Call Jack CPA Accounting Firms for any questions and tax help you may need.